nikolawannabe/pcyo/content/new-students.md

 - We offer group lessons for beginner, intermediate, and advanced learners of violin, viola, cello, or bass.
 - Classes are held Monday and Wednesday afternoons.
 - Sequim classes are located at Swisher Hall in Sequim, WA, which is near Carrie Blake Park and the soccer fields.
-- Port Angeles class location is TBD.
+- Port Angeles class location is First United Methodist Church on 7th Street near the Masonic Lodge.

 [Join our mailing list](https://docs.google.com/forms/d/e/1FAIpQLScurZKvTNpv0szRfphVk_cIhgXW5aps4tpTj1Ee50dNgMF8mw/viewform?usp=sharing&ouid=107459316929255460073)